C241-PS120/bangkit-cloud-computing/README.md

 <img src="https://symbols.getvecta.com/stencil_4/47_google-cloud-storage.fee263d33a.svg" width="100" height="50"/>

-Cloud Storage: For storing the Image that predicted and the AI Model.
+Cloud Storage: For storing the Image that is predicted and the AI Model.

 ```YAML
 Location Type   : Single-Region